Indian Americans: Jains

 Adherents of Jainism first arrived in the United States in the 20th century.
 Jain immigration became more significant in the second half of the 20th century.
 The U.S. has since become the epicenter of the Jain diaspora.
 Jains in America are also one of the highest-earning socio-economic adherents of any religion in the United States.
 The Federation of Jain Associations in North America is an umbrella organization of local American and Canadian Jain congregations.
 Unlike India and United Kingdom, the Jain community in United States does not find sectarian differences—both Digambara and Śvētāmbara share a common roof.

 Muslims

-Hasan Minhaj, Fareed Zakaria, Aziz Ansari, and Pir Vilayat Inayat Khan are a few well-known Indian American Muslims.
+Zohran Mamdani, Hasan Minhaj, Fareed Zakaria, Aziz Ansari, and Pir Vilayat Inayat Khan are a few well-known Indian American Muslims.

 Indian Muslim Americans also congregate with other American Muslims, including those from Pakistan, Bangladesh, Nepal, Sri Lanka, Bhutan, Myanmar, and East Africa when there are events particularly related to their faith and religious believes as the same can be applied for any other religious community, but there are prominent organizations such as the Indian Muslim Council – USA.
 New Jersey and New York contain notable numbers of mosques utilized by Muslims of Indian origin.